AaronLlasat/jokester-c3po/README.md

 # 🤖 Jokester C-3PO
 This is a personal project I've developed on my own and entirely for fun.
-It consists on a C-3PO TTS voice model that reads a random joke of the category joke you choose.<br>
+It consists on a C-3PO TTS voice model that reads a random joke of the category you choose.<br>

 The frontend is built with plain HTML, CSS and JavaScript, while the backend is structured with Node and Express.
 You can find the code for the backend [here](https://github.com/AaronLlasat/c3po-api "C-3PO API").